Candida and H Pylori May Live Together, Leading to Complications in Symptoms and Treatment Success!

 In more than 50% of the client laboratory tests I’ve interpreted, I’ve seen co-infections sitting in the digestive tract alongside H pylori.
 These co-infections can be other bacteria (e.g. Salmonella, E. coli and C. difficile), parasites (e.g. Blastocystis hominis, Giardia, Cryptosporidium, Hookworm) or yeast and fungal organisms such as Candida.

-Unless you run ato assess your own “bad bug” burden, there is no way of knowing whether you are harboring any of these co-infections and H pylori is just the tip of the iceberg.
+Unless you run a comprehensive stool test to assess your own “bad bug” burden, there is no way of knowing whether you are harboring any of these co-infections and H pylori is just the tip of the iceberg.

 Unfortunately, the medical system does not recognize chronic yeast overgrowth in the stomach and intestine, although it does recognize vaginal and oral thrush, along with athlete’s foot, all of which are caused by yeast overgrowth (this always seems a bit dumb to me because yeast can overgrow in any area protected by a mucus membrane – mouth, throat, stomach, intestine, vaginal tract, etc.)